MKustwan/MKustwan/README.md

 # Portfolio
 ## About me 👱‍♀️
 <p align="justify">My name is Magdalena Kustwan.
 I graduated from Silesian University of Technology, faculty Environmental Engineering.
-Currently I'm working as an assistant of a gas pipelines designer.
+Currently I'm working as an assistant of a gas pipeline designer.
 I have 9 years of experience in designing and creating technical ducumentation.
 <br>I want to rebrand and become <strong>manual tester</strong> and ultimately <strong>automation tester</strong>.
 I constantly develop towards <strong>manual and automated testing.</strong>
 <br>Working as a tester gives a lot of <strong>possibilities to develop, requires commitment and continuous training</strong> - and this values I appreciate a lot.
 <br>My goal is to develop my knowledge and technical skills in the testing area.